dsmsuite/dsmsuite.github.io/dsm_tools.md

 # Summary

 Most tools offer basic DSM functionality.
-Advanced features like impact analysis are only supported by Lattix and the DSMSuite/
+Advanced features like impact analysis are only supported by Lattix and the DSMSuite.
 Lattix has the most extensive feature set.